hSaria/ChromaTerm/.github/README.md

 ## Command Line Script

 You can pipe a program into `ct` to have its output colored according to user-configurable rules.
-For instance, here's `ssh | ct`:
+For instance, `ssh | ct`:

 ![alt text](https://github.com/hSaria/ChromaTerm/raw/master/.github/junos-show-interface.png "Example output")